 Fixing drips and spills

-Important Tip - How to fix drips and spills - If wet glaze gets onto an area that has already been finished and has begun to set, it may dissolve the previous finish.
-Simply blot area with a dry rag to remove excess.
-Any attempt to repair area before completely dry may result in a mess that is virtually irreparable.
-Small areas are manageable.
-Correcting large areas may require removing all the paint and reapplying it from scratch.
+Important Tip - If wet glaze gets onto an area that has already been finished and has begun to set, it may dissolve the previous finish.
+Simply blot the area with a dry rag to remove excess.
+Any attempt to repair the area before it is completely dry may result in a mess that is virtually irreparable.

-Large area repair: Treat before drying is complete.
-If a large area of glaze is affected and begins to burn away, or dissolve, the removal of the entire glazed surface may be required.
-To do this, dampen a rag with mineral spirits and wipe surface until clean, using multiple rags if necessary.
-Alternatively, you may allow wall to dry completely (24 hrs.), then repaint base coat and begin again.
+Large area repair: If a large area of glaze is affected and begins to burn away or dissolve, the removal of the entire glazed surface may be required.
+To do this, dampen a rag with mineral spirits and wipe the surface until clean, using multiple rags if necessary.
+Alternatively, you may allow the wall to dry completely (24 hrs.), then repaint base coat and begin again.

 Related Features